 If you have a disabled Apple ID, you’re essentially out of luck to take advantage of your iPhone or any Apple devices you have.
-You won’t be able to do access everything Apple like iCloud, iTunes or the App Store.
+You won’t be able to do access everything Apple such as iCloud, iTunes, or the App Store.

 But before anything why is this happening in the first place?
 It all comes down to one answer, security purposes.
 Apple is trying to protect your account due to suspicious activities.

-“This Apple ID has been disabled for security reasons”
+- “This Apple ID has been disabled for security reasons”

-“You can’t sign in because your account was disabled for security reasons”
+- “You can’t sign in because your account was disabled for security reasons”

-“This Apple ID has been locked for security reasons”
+- “This Apple ID has been locked for security reasons”

-How do I fix my disabled Apple ID?
+How Do I Fix My Disabled Apple ID?

 This is a relatively simple process.
-Apple will ask for your phone number that you use with the disabled Apple ID.
+Apple will ask for the phone number that you use with the disabled Apple ID.
 Look out for a notification to one of your trusted devices so you can unlock your Apple ID there.

 To unlock your disabled Apple ID, Apple will send the recovery code to the trusted device you designated when you originally set up two-factor authentication.

 If you’re truly the owner of the Apple ID you should be able to unlock it by now.
-But unfortunately things can go south, and if this is the case you may need to call Apple support at 800-APL-CARE (800-275-2273) or chat with an Apple specialist.
+But unfortunately, things can go south, and if this is the case you may need to call Apple support at 800-APL-CARE (800-275-2273) or chat with an Apple specialist.

 You should note to never use third-party websites to unlock your Apple ID because you can get scammed.
 Only call the official Apple Support phone lines for assistance from Apple.